Sacramento Public Library Foundation’s mission is to enhance the Library's

-With the Foundation’s contribution, the Library was able to expand its reach and its impact from the year before.
-The increased results in 2013 from 2012 are impressive and something the Foundation wants to continue to fund.
-A total of 24, 603 children 0-17 signed up, which is a 30% increase from 2012, and a total of 10,897 children 0-finished the program each reading at least 5 books.
+With the Foundation’s contribution, the Library was able to expand its reach and its impact from the year prior.
+The increased results in 2014 from 2013 are impressive and something the Foundation will continue funding.
+A total of 27,022 children 0-17 signed up, which is a 9.83% increase from 2013, and a total of 12,639 children 0-17 finished the program each reading at least 5 books.
 The total number of books read was 194,977.
 Compared to the SRP 2014, the results are as follows for participating children (aged 0-17): 12% increase in sign-ups, 24% increase in finishers, and 30% increase in books read.
-Each child erased a year of the summer slide in their education and is starting this school year where they left off last June, and in many cases, is starting a little ahead of where they left off.
+Each child erased a year of the summer slide in their education and began the school year where they left off in June, and in many cases, a little ahead of where they left off.

 The library tracks each individual who participates through an on-line self-reporting system that is available at the library or through the library's website.
 Data collected includes participant's age, school (if appropriate), library branch, books read, and returning participation.